Updated on April 21, 2015

 Drawback: Employee pays 100% of the full-cost premium plus 2% for administration (no Commonwealth contribution).
 Maximum coverage length – 18 months.

 Procedure: If the employee elects COBRA, complete the following:

-- Check the COBRA block on Insurance Enrollment and Change Form (Form-1).
+- Check the COBRA block on Employment Status Change Form (Form-1A).

-- Photocopy the Insurance Enrollment and Change Form (Form-1) and file in the employee’s personnel file.
+- Photocopy the Employment Status Change Form (Form-1A) and file in the employee’s personnel file.

-- Send original Insurance Enrollment and Change Form (Form-1) to the GIC.
+- Send original Employment Status Change Form (Form-1A) to the GIC.

-- Give the employee a COBRA application (available on the GIC’s website).
+- Give the employee a COBRA application.
 Let the employee know that he/she will also receive a COBRA application at home.
-Advise the employee that although he/she has 60 days to elect COBRA coverage, the coverage is effective the first day of the month following the coverage end date.
+Advise the employee that although he/she has 60 days to elect COBRA coverage, the coverage is effective the first day of the month following the coverage end date (see chart above).
 The longer the employee waits to send in the application, the more he/she will owe in retroactive premiums.
-Instruct the employee to complete and return the COBRA application to the GIC.
+Instruct the employee to complete and send the COBRA application to the GIC.

-Option 3: Continue Basic Life and/or Optional Life coverage under portability option.
+Option 5: Continue Basic Life and/or Optional Life coverage under portability option

 Benefit: Continue life insurance at a competitive rate.

 Procedure: Let the employee know that the GIC will notify its life insurance carrier that the employee has left state service; the life insurance carrier will send portability information and an application in the mail to the employee’s home.
 Time limits apply.
 See the Life Insurance booklet on the Basic and Optional Life Insurance Overview section of the website for details.